gmmorris/meze-docs/componentization.md

 ![](Screen Shot 2016-11-25 at 15.50.26.png)

-While it seemed many developers appreciated the wisdom in this advice, very few could actually show me *how to achieve this*.
+While it seemed many developers appreciated the wisdom in this advice, reflected in the fact that it has been featured in innumerable talks and blog posts, very few could actually show me *how to achieve this*.

 *Composability* is not an inherently clear idea, and while many developers seems perfectly capable of coding up an example in an IDE, they never seemed to actually follow through when it came to their codebase.
 And most annoying, they knew it, but couldn't quite translate these theory into practicality, once they had real problems they needed to solve.